Build Note

 Who is the document for?

-It is for the client, support team, future implementer, and anyone who needs to understand the system without guessing from tool screens.
+It is for the client, support team, future implementer, and anyone who needs to understand the system without guessing from tool screens, old messages, or undocumented memory.

 Sources and context